rapiz1/rathole/README.md

 [client]
 remote_addr = "example.com:2333" # Necessary.
 The address of the server
 default_token = "default_token_if_not_specify" # Optional.
-The default token of services, if they don't define their own ones
+The default token of services, if they don't define their own ones heartbeat_timeout = 40 # Optional.
+Set to 0 to disable the heartbeat test.
+Default: 40 secs

 [client.transport] # The whole block is optional.
 Specify which transport to use type = "tcp" # Optional.
 Possible values: ["tcp", "tls", "noise"].
 Default: "tcp"